 Welcome to the Coronavirus (COVID-19) page, which is regularly updated.
-Even though the government briefings have ended we are still bringing you the latest news on air, alongside an extra Coronavirus Update at 6pm every evening.
+We are still bringing you the latest news on air, alongside a Coronavirus Update at 5:30pm every weekday evening, which has been running daily since March.

 For the Gateway Response page, click here.